tinysec/jswd/README.md

 # jswd

-javascript extension of windbg for hacker.
+javascript extension of windbg for hacker , power by https://github.com/hackhop/jsex project.